urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/web-apps.md

 `clicks` is just an atom.
 We convert to json by creating an object with a single field "clicks" with our value.

+> Be sure to checkout section 3bD, JSON and XML, in zuse.hoon
+> `++joba` is just a function that takes a key-value pair and
+> produces a JSON object with one element.

 ```
 ~fintud-macrep:dojo> &json &clicks 6